Yeetoxic/FWB4/README.md

 # FWB4
-Discord bot created by Yeetoxic
+A Discord bot created by Yeetoxic (2021)

+Code is currently far out of date, needs updates!!!

+Created 2021, Modified 2023